-The remuneration of the executive directors and other members of senior management is determined by PARC, which consists of its chair Michael Hulme and two other non-executive directors.
-The Committee met six times during the year ended 31 March 2019.
+The remuneration of the executive directors and other members of senior management is determined by the People Remuneration and Nominations Committee (PARC), which consists of its chair Jackie Arnold and two other non-executive directors.
+The Committee met five times during the year ended 31 March 2020.